zhangyt-cn/DataAnalyst/README.md

 ```python
 python data_synthesis.py
 ```
-Then follow training script [] to LORA-tuning your model using.
+Then follow training script [train.ipynb](train.ipynb) to LORA-tuning your model using.
 GPU resources are depended on your chosen data and model.
 Results are saved in output directory.